 The February 2015 MSI Integrity report noted that NSWG members receive an allowance as well as reimbursement (at fixed rates) for travel (in business class), subsistence (meals and incidentals), and accommodation based on receipts for expenses or a flat rate.
 For events held outside Abuja, the NEITI Secretariat arranges accommodation and pays for it directly to the service provider.
 The report also relates the NEITI Secretariat’s note that NSWG members were paid a higher per diem rate than members of the Civil Society Steering Committee.
 CSSC members receive an annual allowance of approximately USD 480 for sitting allowance and USD 600 for conducting consultations before meetings.

 The NSWG appears to discuss its per diem practices at the majority of its meetings.
-The 2016 costed workplan allocates NGN 92.5 million to honorariums and allowances to NSWG members.
-This amount constituted the highest non-reporting budget line in the workplan.
+The 2016 costed work plan allocates NGN 92.5 million to honorariums and allowances to NSWG members.
+This amount constituted the highest non-reporting budget line in the work plan.

 Attendance: NSWG members regularly attend meetings of the NSWG.
-The NSWG has consistently set the four regular NSWG meeting dates ahead of the start of the year, Only 2 meetings were held in 2015 due to the dissolution of the NSWG.
+The NSWG has consistently set the four regular NSWG meeting dates ahead of the start of the year.
+Only 2 meetings were held in 2015 due to the dissolution of the NSWG.
 Besides the four annual meetings, NSWG members and others participate regularly in meetings of the 6 standing committees and the constituency-specific committees.

 National secretariat: The NEITI Executive Secretary, who also sits on the NSWG, is appointed for a non-renewable five-year term, under Article 6.3 of the NEITI Act.
 A list of secretariat staff as of 22 January 2016 is available on NEITI’s website.